quinn-dougherty/alignable-structures/docs/operations.md

 ## Reimbursement

-Send charges to Quinn D's venmo (info in discord)
+Send charges to Quinn D's venmo (info in discord).
 If you can't use venmo for whatever reason, DM Quinn D.

+**Please** do not send me more than `$125` total in ubers.
+While within Philly, the major train lines that are `$2.50`/ride will take care of you getting from airbnb to venue.

+Wednesday and Thursday (2nd and 3rd) night dinners, and all day off (Saturday the 5th) activities are not reimbursable.
+If you're _extremely_ cash constrained and find this burdensome, reach out to quinn#9100.
+This isn't a massively budgeted super VIP operation, but we don't want social activities to exclude people.

 ## Day Off